 COVID-19 has already in many ways transformed the global economy.
 For the GCP the most notable change in this regard has been the digital transformation of businesses, many of which were forced to adapt to the digital economy during the pandemic.
 However, coupled with severe restrictions said transformation was seemingly insufficient to prevent rising unemployment, which was the second biggest change seen by respondents as a result of the pandemic.
 Furthermore, the increase of business closures is seen as the third biggest change, pointing to the fact that not all businesses could adapt to the digital economy, and more help will be needed from policy makers to help businesses, especially SME manage this transition.
-Moreover, business closures were the number one transformation from COVID that was observed by the CCCM, pointing to the negative effects of COVID-19on the MERCOSUR in particular.
+One region that will especially require support is the MERCOSUR, where business closures were the number one transformation that was observed by the CCCM.
 As for sectors with a significant shift to other areas, tourism was highlighted and experienced significantly reduced activity due to the pandemic.